-

 How can we coordinate efforts more effectively this year?

-Participants will also collaborate on shared regional planning documents and resource mapping.
+Participants collaborated on shared regional planning documents and resource mapping.

 Regional Breakout Groups